Next Generation Sequencing (NGS) Market Assessment Trends (2019-2025)

 Price

-• While novel players will gain traction across customer types for a broad range of applications, we uphold our perspective that Illumina will maintain strong market share in clinical settings, most notably in clinical oncology, as their instruments start to be used across the patient journey (including multiple cancer monitoring applications [e.g., MRD, recurrence monitoring] and early cancer detection) in addition to the penetration of therapy selection (now moving from metastatic to earlier-stage cancer patients [stage IIB and stage III])
+• While novel players will gain market share traction across customer types for a broad range of applications, Illumina will maintain its clear leadership position, most notably in clinical oncology, as their instruments start to be used across the patient journey (including multiple cancer monitoring applications [e.g., MRD, recurrence monitoring] and early cancer detection) in addition to the penetration of therapy selection (now moving from metastatic to earlier-stage cancer patients [stage IIB and stage III])

 This report assesses the NGS manufacturer market (i.e., excluding NGS service revenues [e.g., GH, NTRA]) across six segments:

-• Company: Illumina, Thermo Fisher (Ion Torrent), Roche, Pacific Biosciences, and others**
+• Company*: Illumina, Thermo Fisher (Ion Torrent), Oxford Nanopore, Pacific Biosciences, Roche, and others*

 • Product Type: Instruments (including software) and Reagents (including consumables)